 G. Coordination of Care Service Standard Monitoring Indicators Care will be coordinated across the mental health care coordination team members.
 The client is involved in the decision to initiate or defer treatments.
-The mental health professional will involve the entire care team in educating the client, providing support, and monitoring mental health treatment Percentage of clients who have documented evidence in the client's primary record of care coordination, as permissible, of shared mental health treatment adherence with the client's prescribing provider. client is involved in the decision to initiate or defer treatments.
-The mental health professional will involve the entire care team in educating the client, providing support, evidence in the client's primary record of care coordination, as permissible, of shared mental health treatment adherence with the referrals are in place for clients who need to improve adherence (e.g. behavioral contracts).
+The mental health professional will involve the entire care team in educating the client, providing support, Percentage of clients who have documented evidence in the client's primary record of care coordination, as permissible, of shared mental health treatment adherence with the client's prescribing provider. and monitoring mental health treatment adherence.
+Problem solving strategies or referrals are in place for clients who need to improve adherence (e.g. behavioral contracts).
 There is evidence of consultation with medical care/psychiatric/pharmacist as appropriate regarding medication management, interactions, and treatment adherence.